 You can buy a second home as a place to get away or to expand your real estate portfolio for investment purposes.
 No matter why you want a second property, you should know that you’ll have to meet tighter mortgage requirements overall.
 These requirements can include a larger down payment, a higher credit score and greater financial reserves.

-Staton, the financial advisor from Arch Financial Planning, pointed out that it's crucial to remember a second home is a significant investment, and you should treat it as such.
+Staton, Arch Financial Planning advisor, said it’s crucial to remember a second home is a significant investment, and you should treat it as such.
 Buying your second home is only part of the journey.
-From there, you'll need a plan to properly maintain and care for the home when you aren’t there.
+From there, you’ll need a plan to properly maintain and care for the home when you aren’t there.